 Here’s three trends from the last month that show how the golf industry is changing

-From major golf transactions in October to signs that the principles underlying golf course design is changing, here’s three top trends from the last month.
+From major golf transactions in October to signs that the principles underlying golf course design are changing, here’s three top trends from the last month.

 Urban golf clubs are seizing an opportunity